yhur/uComMgr/README.md

 # ESP32 uCommMgr.py
+---

+This package has a WiFi utility and a BLE utility for ESP32 Micropython

+---
 ## WiFi Client
 This Micropython library has the BLE and WiFi connection function.
 This uses the configuration file `wifi.cfg` to get the ssid and wifi password.
 The format is as follows.
 ```json